vuejs/docs/src/api/sfc-script-setup.md

 </template>
 ```

 Think of `MyComponent` as being referenced as a variable.
-If you have used JSX before, the mental model is similar here.
+If you have used JSX, the mental model is similar here.
 The kebab-case equivalent `<my-component>` also works in the template - however PascalCase component tags are strongly recommended for consistency.
 It also helps differentiating from native custom elements.

 ### Dynamic Components